Why these European elections were different: three key insights from Germany.

 Rather, the Greens should be careful not get carried away by their success story.
 If they want it to be a sustainable rise, the core challenge for the party will be not to deepen polarization but to develop answers that speak to an older and more rural population, specifically, but not only, in the east.
 Given similar polarizing trends all over Europe, the Greens’ success in tackling this challenge will be significant not only for the future of Germany, but of Europe as a whole.

-Mr Julian Gopffarth is an Early Career Research Fellow at CARR and Doctoral candidate at European Institute, London School of Economics.
+Mr Julian Gopffarth is a Doctoral Fellow at CARR and Doctoral candidate at European Institute, London School of Economics.
 His profile can be found here:

 ©Julian Gopffarth.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).